It is not possible for one person on the committee or staff of an organisation to do everything, therefore delegation is part of organisational life.

 2. Make it systematic

 Ensure authority for delegation is clearly documented.
-Specify any limits to, for example, decision-making authority, financial spend and project development, without prior approval of the management committee.
+Specify any limits to, for example, decision-making authority, financial spend, timescales and project development, which cannot be changed without prior approval of the management committee.

 3. Provide proper oversight